 The ground crunched beneath me as I took each step.
 The Alvord Desert looked nothing like the Oregon I’ve explored.
-After 10 minutes of walking, I arrived at the edge of the water, where the light cracked landscape suddenly changed to a deep brown.
+After 10 minutes of walking, I arrived at the edge of the water, where the white cracked landscape suddenly changed to a deep brown.
 This had been a year of heavy snowfall.

 The Alvord Desert is located in Harney County in southeastern Oregon.
 It is one of the largest playa lakes in Oregon created when rainwater fills shallow depressions in the landscape leaving behind salt minerals as it evaporates.
 It is truly a unique landscape and when people see a photo of it, the most common response is “that’s in Oregon??”

 The dry lake bed is about 12 miles long and 7 miles wide and only receives an average of 7 inches of rain per year.
 Just west of the desert is Steens Mountain looming over the lake bed and creating a beautiful backdrop.

 Each season offers a very different experience at the Alvord Desert.

 - Winter has cool temperatures between 40 and 50 °F during the day and between 20 and 30 °F at night.

 - Spring is when most of the rain falls.
 The rain collects in the playa and makes travel across it difficult.
 Days are still cool with highs between 50 and 60 °F, but it only drops down to between 30 and 45 °F at night.

 - Summer brings some of the hottest temperatures in the state with highs between 85 and 95 °F. Nighttime temperatures drop to around 60 to 70 °F.